Visa formalities and residence permit

 The visa for study purposes, both for short and long stays, is issued also to foreign nationals wishing to enter Italy in order to carry out advanced research or cultural activities which are not mentioned expressly among the visa for research purposes cases.

-Application for this type of visa is lodged directly by the applicant through an Italian diplomatic mission in their country of residence.
+Application for this type of visa is lodged directly by the applicant through an Italian diplomatic office in their country of residence.

 Requisites and conditions to obtain the visa: